 Where necessary, data may be processed beyond the actual performance of the contract in order to safeguard legitimate interests of us or third parties.

 Examples of legitimate interest data processing include:

-- Consultation of and data exchange with credit agencies (e.g. Austrian Credit Protection Association) for the determination of creditworthiness and credit risk.
-Default risks;
+- Consultation of and data exchange with credit agencies (e.g. Austrian Credit Protection Association) to determine creditworthiness or default risks.

 - Assertion of legal claims and defence in legal disputes